Away (company): History

 Steph Korey and Jen Rubio met in 2011 as former colleagues on the early executive team at Warby Parker.
 They founded Away in 2015.
-It improved upon traditional suitcase designs by adding features such as built-in batteries in their luggage for charging mobile devices.
+It improved upon traditional suitcase designs by adding features like built-in batteries in their luggage for charging mobile devices.
 By November, the company had raised $2.5 million in seed funding from investors Accel Partners and Forerunner Ventures.
 The company's first product, a carry-on became available to ship in February 2016.
 In September 2016, the company raised an additional $8.5 million in Series A funding for expansion.

-In November 2016 Steph Korey was listed on Forbes 30 Under 30, a pick the publication regretted seven years later, placing Korey on its Hall of Shame, featuring ten picks it wished it could take back.

-The next year, the firm had grown to 66 employees and projected more than $50 million in sales.
+In November 2016 Steph Korey was listed on Forbes 30 Under 30, a pick the publication regretted in 2023, placing Korey on its Hall of Shame, featuring 10 picks it wished it could take back.
+By 2024, the firm had grown to 66 employees and projected more than $50 million in sales.
 It raised $20 million in Series B funding led by Global Founders Capital, Forerunner Ventures, Comcast Ventures, and Accel Partners in May 2017.
-As of May 2018, it had more than 150 employees and announced plans to expand jobs across the company, including a relocation of its headquarters in New York City.
+As of May 2018, it had more than 150 employees and announced plans to expand jobs across the company, including moving its headquarters in Manhattan.
 In May 2019, it secured $100 million of investment and reached a total valuation of $1.4 billion.
 The funding round was led by Wellington Management, as well as Baillie Gifford, Lone Pine Capital and Global Founders Capital.
-The money is intended for building brick-and-mortar stores and expanding travel gear.
+The money was intended for building brick-and-mortar stores and expanding travel gear.

 Away expanded into editorial content with the launch of a podcast called Airplane Mode in May 2017, and in July 2017, a print and digital travel magazine, Here, which includes city guides, travel essays, and photo journals.
 The company was named a "Breakthrough Brand with Ingenious Marketing" by Adweek.
-Fast Company recognized Away as one of the "2018 Top 10 Most Innovative Companies", and the company was a recipient of Surface Travel Awards.
+Fast Company recognized Away as being one of the "2018 Top 10 Most Innovative Companies", and the company was a recipient of Surface Travel Awards.